-- Interest and charges are frozen on the debts included
+- Frozen interest and charges on included debts.

 One of the best decisions you can make when you’re dealing with debts or money worries is to get advice.

 Now it’s time to prepare your proposal for your lenders.
-You’ll need to provide all details for the accounts you want to include in your Trust Deed at this stage.
+Your Insolvency Practitioner (a licensed debt professional) will take care of this for you, however you’ll need to provide all details for the accounts you want to include in your Trust Deed at this stage.

 Once your Trust Deed is protected, it is legally binding.
 This means that from this stage until the end of your arrangement any lenders included cannot take any action against you and all interest/charges on the debts have to be frozen.